 4 Restoring Government

-Government has gone from managing essential national infrastructure to the control of people and society as a whole.
-It is not acceptable for a few people to force their vision of society on the general populace and no matter how altruistic these peoples claims may be it has only benefited those who do not have the best interests of the people at heart.
+The government has gone from managing essential national infrastructure to the control of people and society as a whole.
+It is not acceptable for a few people to force their vision of society on the general populace and no matter how altruistic these peoples claims maybe it has only benefited those who do not have the best interests of the people at heart.

-The governments size (true to the core principle of Smallism) has to be reduced and the perverse incentives and moral hazards of government needs to be removed and replaced with a more responsible, accountable, and sustainable form of government suitable for dealing with national and international issues.
+The governments' size (true to the core principle of Smallism) has to be reduced and the perverse incentives and moral hazards of government need to be removed and replaced with a more responsible, accountable, and sustainable form of government suitable for dealing with national and international issues.
 This cannot be created through the growth of state or regulations.